BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/README.md

 <p align = 'center'>Resouce Group containing all the Resources.</p>

 ## IN-DETAILED README FILES:
 The Project is demonstrated using individual README file of each service.
 You can find each In-Detailed README files below or in the respective folders in this repository.
-Please be aware that the below README files are organized according to the project flow.
+Please be noted that the below README files are organized according to the project flow.
 - <a href="Azure Data Lake Gen2/ADLS-README.md">AZURE DATALAKE GEN2 (README)</a>
 - <a href="Azure Data Factory/ADF-README.md">AZURE DATA FACTORY (README)</a>